marcodelmastro/AdventOfCode2021/README.md

 * [Day 7](Day07.ipynb).
 I'm sure there are more efficient ways to solve this, but one-liners are always nice!

 * [Day 8](Day08.ipynb).
-Initially solved Part 2 with brute force by checking all possible wiring permutations; when i found a bit of time, implemented a smarter search exploiting segments of unique digits to dramatically reduce search space; finally, coded two procedural solutions that needs no search: first build the wiring pattern (ugly), second directy map patterns to number values (cleaner, and using python `set`).
+Initially solved Part 2 with brute force by checking all possible wiring permutations; when i found a bit of time, implemented a smarter search exploiting segments of unique digits to dramatically reduce search space; finally, coded two procedural solutions that needs no search: first build the wiring pattern (ugly), second directly map patterns to number values (cleaner, and using python `set`).

 * [Day 9](Day09.ipynb).
 Recursive `floodfill` algorithm (learned in 2017 day 14!) to solve Part 2.